ForEvolve/ForEvolve.ExceptionMapper/README.md

 -   [x] Take the fallback out of `MapCommonHttpExceptions()` into its own extension, like `MapHttpFallback()`
 -   [x] Add one or more serialization handlers that at least support JSON serialization and that leverage `ProblemDetailsFactory` to create `ProblemDetails` objects.
 -   [ ] Write tests that covers `ForEvolve.ExceptionMapper.FluentMapper` and other missing pieces
--   [ ] Create a MVC/Razor Pages filter that could replace the middleware or work in conjunction of it, adding more control over the process for MVC applications. _This may not be important._

 # Found a bug or have a feature request?